-My world prior to children revolved around ‘pin the airplane on the world map and see where we end up’.
+My world prior to children revolved around ‘pin the airplane on the world map and let’s see where we end up’.
 Fast forward a few years and I’m happy to say we still play that game.
-Of course, the difference being that my offspring now put the kibosh on certain destinations.
+Of course, the difference being my offspring during their pre-school years put a kibosh on certain destinations.

-Drawing on my experiences of child-friendly hotels and holidays, then… Here is a round-up of my top five favourite family holiday destinations in Europe with little ones in tow.
+Drawing on my experiences of child-friendly hotels and holidays.
+Here is a round-up of my top five favourite family holiday destinations in Europe with little ones in tow.

 European Family Holiday Destinations

 Puglia, or Apulia is the heel of Italy’s boot.
 This southern region is often overlooked by travellers.
 Full of rustic charm, pristine beaches, olive groves and miles of glistening Adriatic coastline, it’s the perfect playground for the family.

 Where to stay in Southern Italy with children?

 Our home was at Borgo Egnazia, a gigantic recreated Italian village.
 Sounds odd, right?
 Wrong!
 It’s more like being on an epic Game of Thrones film set.
 Minus, you know the dragons and decapitations and stuff.
 Think sandstone buildings, olive groves, clock towers, piazzas and narrow alleyways, all complete with quirky interior design details – a little slice of heaven!
 The Scott Dunn kids club is amazing, complimentary hire bikes, luxurious spa, cigar and whiskey room, plus several different restaurants offering tantalising food options adds to the five-star experience.
 The Timberlake and Biel nuptials famously took place at this fabulous hotel too.
 We were obviously there well before they put it on map.